-At Mamoni village in the district of Baran, Rajasthan, preparations for Holi begin days in advance, and with lots of anticipation.
+At Mamoni village in Rajasthan's Baran district, preparations for Holi begin days in advance, and with lots of anticipation.
 The celebration itself lasts for as long as a week in March, usually at the time of the full moon.
-People of the village use this religious festival to express gratitude to God and nature before the harvest season sets in.
+For people of the village, this religious festival is a time to express gratitude to god and nature before the harvest season sets in.
 Baran is among the poorest districts of Rajasthan.

-The night before Holi, a fire is lit to symbolize, as the legend goes, the burning of Holika.
+The night before Holi, a fire is lit to symbolise, the legend says, the burning of Holika.
 Wheat stalks are roasted on the fire.
-In earlier times, villagers greeted each other by smearing “rakh” or ash on their faces the following day.
+In earlier times, villagers greeted each other by smearing rakh or ash on their faces the following day.
 As time passed, people replaced ash with coloured powder, which is now used everywhere in the country to celebrate this festival.

 Holi may have a strong religious significance but for the farming community, the festival is the harbinger of spring and the harvest season.
 Among other things, it brings joy and hope.

-Sita Mehta, a farmer from Mamoni, has made miniature buffaloes out of cow dung to pay homage to the Gods that have kept herself, her family and cattle safe.
-The installation comprises a large buffalo, smaller babies drinking at a water source, and grass as their food.
+Sita Mehta, a farmer from Mamoni, has made miniature buffaloes out of cow dung to pay homage to the gods that have kept her and her family, and their cattle, safe.
+The installation comprises a large buffalo, smaller ones drinking at a water source, and grass as their food.
 There is also a small replica of Lord Krishna.

 Baran is home to the Sahariya tribe, one of the most deprived communities in Rajasthan.
-The Sahariyas originally settled in the forests of what is now eastern Rajasthan; neighbouring Madhya Pradesh.
-The elders of the community remember the times their grandfathers foraged in the jungles.
-Things changed, they said, when people from other states came to grab their land and shunned the inhabitants from their own home.
+The Sahariyas originally settled in the forests of what is now eastern Rajasthan (then in neighbouring Madhya Pradesh).
+The elders of the community remember the time when their grandfathers foraged in the jungles.
+Things changed, they said, when people from other states came to grab their land and shunted the inhabitants from their own home.
 The forests now belong to the government.

 I spent the Holi harvest festival with the Sahariyas, who have been working as bonded labourers for powerful farming landholders for decades.
-During the weeklong festivities, the Sahariya community gathers together every evening to sing and perform in plays.
-The first day of the festival is dedicated to food, family, and prayer.
+During the week-long festivities, the community gathers together every evening to sing and perform in plays.
+The first day of the festival is dedicated to food, family and prayer.

 The festival is not complete until the elders make a small pilgrimage to a nearby temple that was built in praise of Lord Hanuman and a local saint, Siddh Baba.
 The elders of the community pray for the safety of their homes and a good harvest.
 Earlier, all the men would join the elders and head to the temple together, singing along the way and praying all day long.
 Today, they lament that the number of people visiting the temple has been dwindling over the years, and are worried that traditions will be lost with the coming generations.

-Devilal Sahariya, senior member of the Sahariya community is a farmer and folk musician, who sings and play the drums along with other members of the community.
-He has been fighting a losing battle of holding on to his land.
+Devilal Sahariya, a senior member of the community, is a farmer and folk musician, who sings and play the drums along with others.
+He has been fighting a losing battle to hold on to his land.
 “The courts and the government have been asking us to provide proof that the land has been ours for the last three generations.
 How can we prove that with a written document?
 Can jungles be owned?”
-The Forest Rights Act 2006 sought to reverse the colonial notion of the State as owner of the forests.
+The Forest Rights Act (FRA) of 2006 sought to reverse the colonial notion of the State as owner of the forests.
 But getting the forest administration and bureaucracy to follow it on the ground hasn’t been easy.

-Holi, comes from “Holika”, the name of the evil sister of the demon king, Hiranyakashap.
-He was the all-powerful, invincible King of Multan, and a devotee of Lord Vishnu.
-Lord Vishnu granted him a special boon as a reward for his devotion, but his special powers made him arrogant.
-He regarded himself as God, and made all those in his kingdom do the same.
-But his own son, Prahlada, remained devoted only to Lord Vishnu.
-In rage, the king subjected his son to cruel punishments, but this did not make Prahlada change his mind.
-Finally, as the story goes, Holika, Prahlada’s aunt, tricked him into sitting on a wood pyre with her, while she wore a fireproof shawl.
-However when the fire started, the shawl flew from Holika and got wrapped around Prahalda, and she was killed.
+The term 'Holi' comes from 'Holika' – according to legend, , the name of the evil sister of the demon king, Hiranyakashap.
+He was the all-powerful king of Multan, and a devotee of Lord Vishnu, who granted him a special boon as reward for his devotion.
+But his special powers made him arrogant.
+He regarded himself as god, and made all those in his kingdom regard him in the same way.
+But his own son Prahlada remained devoted only to Lord Vishnu.
+In rage, the king subjected his son to cruel punishments, but Prahlada did not change his mind.
+Finally, the story goes, Holika, Prahlada’s aunt, tricked him into sitting on a wood pyre with her, while she wore a fireproof shawl.
+However, when the fire started, the shawl flew away from Holika and got wrapped around Prahalda, and she was killed.
 Lord Vishnu then appeared and killed King Hiranyakashipu.
 The next morning, people from the kingdom took ash from the fire and applied it to their foreheads, as a way to remember that good triumphed over evil.